lambda-feedback/buckinghamPiTheorem/app/docs/user.md

     "SUM_WITH_INDEPENDENT_TERMS": "The candidate set contains an expression which contains more independent terms that there are groups in total.
 The candidate set should ideally only contain expressions written as power products."
 }`

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
-To remove this requirement the grading parameter `strict_syntax` is set to false.
+To remove this requirement the parameter `strict_syntax` is set to false.